Research Cluster Spotlight: Science and Subjectivity

 The course focuses on the health issues that underrepresented communities face and creates a space to facilitate and encourage discussion on how to address them.
 Topics include drug policy and substance abuse politics; LGBT health in communities of color; and mental health and social stigma.
 Over the past year, we have developed the syllabus, gone through revisions, conducted research, coordinated with Harlem community organizations, and found faculty advisors.
 Marginalization in Medicine: A Practical Understanding of the Implications of Race on Health is currently taught by Dr. Rishi Goyal in the Medicine, Literature, and Society major of at the Institute for Comparative Literature and Society.
 Watching this course come to life has been one of the most fulfilling experiences I’ve had, and would not have been possible without the guidance and support of Dr. Pollack and the Center for Science and Society

 Our course is unique for several reasons.
-It follows in the footsteps of a previous course coming out of the Research Cluster for Science and Subjectivity: Life at the End of Life.
+It follows in the footsteps of a previous course coming out of the Research Cluster on Science and Subjectivity: Life at the End of Life.
 We found it necessary that the course includes a service learning component, requiring students to go out into the community and volunteer so they can benefit from practical work while applying the concepts learned in class to benefit the Harlem community.
 This initiative has allowed us to partner with incredible community organizations such as the Harlem Family Institute, which aims to improve the mental health of black and brown kids; Hip-Hop Public Health, which teaches kids in Harlem about a number of health topics; and Holyrood Episcopal Church/Iglesia Santa Cruz which is a sanctuary church that provides support for those in immediate danger of deportation.

 Our students are working to connect people of color in the Harlem community with health professionals and resources to improve their health in hopes of building the community’s trust in health professionals and in us as Columbia students.
 This aspect is particularly important to me considering the lack of trust communities of color have in the healthcare system.
 Black patients consistently receive insufficient and oftentimes negligent treatment in comparison to their white counterparts.
 Repeated histories of black exploitation and experimentation within the healthcare system are supported by common misconceptions that black people do not experience pain.
 While we discuss these issues in class, the volunteering component provides students the agency to practically engage with and address them within the greater Harlem community.